Digital flow totalizers and analog alarms

 - Decimal place: On older devices, this defaults to the same decimal place as the instrument flow range.
-If you have a 50-slpm flow meter with a resolution of 50.00 slpm, then the maximum value of your flow totalizer before it rolls over will be 99999.99.
-On newer devices with more resolution, the totalizer will typically have one less digit after the decimal.
+If you have a 50 SLPM flow meter with a resolution of 50.00 SLPM, then the maximum value of your flow totalizer before it rolls over will be 99999.99.
+On newer devices with higher resolution, the totalizer will typically have one less digit after the decimal.
 This can be changed to a different resolution upon request.

 - Units: Same as flow rate.
 Totalizer units can be changed in the DEVICE UNITS menu (MENU > BASIC CONFIG > DEVICE UNITS).

 - Flow type: Displays mass flow total.
 Volumetric flow totalizers are available upon request.